comyar/UTCS-iOS/README.md

 # Building the Project

 When working on the project, always open the project's workspace in Xcode rather than it's project file.
 The project uses [Cocoa Pods](http://cocoapods.org/) to manage project dependencies and can be installed using ```sudo gem install cocoapods```.
+To install all the project's dependencies, simply run ```pod install``` in the directory containing _Podfile_.